-Research interests: My laboratory studies the mechanisms underlying DNA methylation and demethylation in regulating imprinting and reproduction in plants.
+Research interests: My laboratory studies the mechanism underlying epigenetic regulation of gene expression using the model plant Arabidopsis thaliana.
 DNA methylation is a covalent modification of DNA by addition of a methyl group to the 5-position of cytosine.
 This is a heritable epigenetic process that plays an important role in genome integrity, X chromosome inactivation, silencing of transposons, gene expression and imprinting.
-We are employing genetic and molecular approaches to investigate how gene imprinting is controlled and how imprinted genes regulate development in the flowering plant Arabidopsis thaliana.
+We are employing genetic, genomic, and molecular approaches to investigate how gene imprinting is controlled and how imprinted genes regulate development in the flowering plant Arabidopsis thaliana.
 Imprinting, occurring in both mammals and plants, results in gene alleles being expressed or silenced according to their parental origins, and plays an important role in reproductive strategies.
 In Arabidopsis, DNA methyltransferase1 (MET1), an ortholog of Dnmt1 in mammals, is responsible for maintaining genomic DNA methylation patterns.
-It has been shown that the MET1 DNA methyltransferase and another DNA-modifying enzyme, Demeter (DME) demethylase, antagonistically regulate gene imprinting and reproduction.
-Interestedly, we also discovered that genomic hypomethylation affects embryogenesis and seed size in Arabidopsis.
+It has been shown that the MET1 DNA methyltransferase and DEMETER (DME) DNA demethylase antagonistically regulate gene imprinting and reproduction.
+Interestingly, DNA methylation also affects embryogenesis and seed size in Arabidopsis.
 Embryos with mutations in MET1 develop improperly, display altered planes and numbers of cell division, and have reduced viability.
-Furthermore, our results indicate that maternal and paternal genomes play distinct roles in the regulation of seed size.
-Our current research is focused on how DME finds its targets and how specificity of DNA methylation in regulating gene transcription is achieved.
+Furthermore, the maternal and paternal genomes play distinct roles in the regulation of seed size in plants.
+The current research is focused on how histone proteins regulate DNA methylation, gene expression, and development.

 Research Opportunities: Research opportunities are currently available for both undergraduate and graduate students in the lab.
-Students can learn basic and useful skills of molecular biology and genetics.
+Students can learn basic and useful techniques and skills in molecular biology, genetics, epigenetics, and plant biology.
 Students are encouraged to think and conduct research independently while I provide my advice and input as needed.
 I intend to see every undergraduate and graduate student reach his or her full potential.
 Interested undergraduate or graduate students are welcome to send me an email or stop by the lab to discuss research projects.

 Wenyan Xiao, Mary Gehring, Yeonhee Choi, Linda Margossian, Hong Pu, John J. Harada, Robert B. Goldberg, Roger I. Pennell, and Robert L. Fischer.
 2003.
 Imprinting of the MEA polycomb gene is controlled by antagonism between MET1 methyltransferase and DME glycosylase.
 Developmental Cell 5: 891-901.